open5e/open5e/source/equipment/expenses.rst

 such as **cure wounds** or **identify**, is easy enough in a city or town, and might cost 10 to 50 gold pieces (plus the cost of any expensive material components).
-Finding someone able and willing to cast a higher-­level spell might involve traveling to a large city, perhaps one with a university or prominent temple.
-Once found, the spellcaster might ask for a service instead of payment---the kind of service that only adventurers can provide, such as retrieving a rare item from a dangerous locale or traversing a monster-­infested wilderness to deliver something important to a distant settlement.
+Finding someone able and willing to cast a higher-level spell might involve traveling to a large city, perhaps one with a university or prominent temple.
+Once found, the spellcaster might ask for a service instead of payment---the kind of service that only adventurers can provide, such as retrieving a rare item from a dangerous locale or traversing a monster-infested wilderness to deliver something important to a distant settlement.